ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/07-checkout.md

   3. Receive item from panel via the panel calling the save method in its parent (which is now `ComboPanel` instead of `MainWindow`)
   4. Update the combo order item
   5. Call the save method in the `MainWindow` to add the item to the order.
+* You may choose to add additional getters to the classes in the `data` package as desired.

 ##### Unit Tests